awsdocs/amazon-inspector-user-guide/doc_source/inspector_verify-sig-agent-download-linux.md

 **To install GPG tools on Red Hat–based Linux**
 + From a terminal, run the following command: yum install gnupg\.

-## Authenticate and Import the Public Key<a name="inspector_verify-signature-of-agent-download-authenticate-import-public-key"></a>
+## Authenticating and Importing the Public Key<a name="inspector_verify-signature-of-agent-download-authenticate-import-public-key"></a>

-The next step in the process is to authenticate the Amazon Inspector public key and add it as a trusted key in your GPG keyring\.
+The next step in the process is to authenticate the Amazon Inspector public key and add it as a trusted key in your `GPG` keyring\.

 **To authenticate and import the Amazon Inspector public key**

-1. Obtain a copy of our public GPG build key by doing one of the following:
+1. Obtain a copy of our public `GPG` build key by doing one of the following:
    + Download from [https://d1wk0tztpsntt1\.cloudfront\.net/linux/latest/inspector\.gpg](https://d1wk0tztpsntt1.cloudfront.net/linux/latest/inspector.gpg)\.
    + Copy the key from the following text and paste it into a file called `inspector.key`\.
-Be sure to include everything that follows:
+Make sure to include everything that follows:

      ```
      -----BEGIN PGP PUBLIC KEY BLOCK-----